tablejai/FYP/README.md

 # FYP Control remote devices with air gestures

-This project develops a smart glove that can control electronic devices wirelessly.
+In this project, we develop a smart glove that can control electronic devices wirelessly.
 We have designed a physical smart glove embedded with sensors and wireless communication technologies.
-The data collected from the smart glove will be transmitted to a server that is capable of processing the sensor data and classify these time-series data into pre-defined gestures with machine learning.
-These gestures can then be sent to application and perform the task we intended with the gesture in an intuitive way.
+The data collected from the smart glove will be transmitted to a server that is capable of processing the sensor data and classifying these time-series data into pre-defined gestures with machine learning.
+These gestures can then be sent to applications and perform the task we intended with the gesture in an intuitive way.
 The project includes several applications to demonstrate the capabilities of the system, including control of PowerPoint and LED control using gestures received.
 ![Glove](res/glove.jpg)

 ## System Architecture